ahmetcanisik/parcol/README.md

 ### Using Parcol Multiple Times in a String

-It is possible to use Parcol multiple times in a single string expression.
+You can use Parcol multiple times in a single string expression.

 ```js
 import parcol from "parcol";